NeoktaLabs/lottery/docs/04b-frontend-ux.md

 - explain that this fee is not kept by the app
 - clarify that any overpayment is refunded automatically

+**Clarification**
+Calling “Finalize” does not immediately pick a winner.
+It requests randomness and moves the raffle into a drawing state.
+Winner selection occurs later when the randomness callback is received.

 ---

 ## 4. Honest state representation